 So one day during my recent trip I, along with some friends I was holidaying with decided to check out Penang and set of from our hotel at Batu Ferringhi.
 The taxi dropped us of near the historical Clan Jetties.
 The Clan Jetties are groups of houses built on stilts over the water.
 They were built to house the immigrant Chinese port workers.
 The cost of land was too high for these people, so they built over the water.
 There are about seven left and most of the descendants of the original occupants have since moved on, but the houses are still tenanted.
 We started walking out along one of the jetties and out into the bay.

 Just in front of me, a guy had left his girlfriend to make her way along the jetty.
-She was clearly not used to walking along a jetty with water either side as she was terrified!!
+She was clearly not used to walking along a jetty with nothing but water on either side as she was terrified!!

 She heard me approaching her and turned around and looked at me with a very scared expression on her face and I asked her if she was okay.
 "No......" she said.
 I told her to take her time and not rush and soon enough we made it to a wider section of the jetty where she visibly relaxed and then hit her boyfriend!